 The Cayman Islands are made up of three separate islands; Grand Cayman, Cayman Brac, and Little Cayman.
 Grand Cayman is the largest of the trio but relatively small measuring 22 miles long and 76 square miles total.
-If you’re ambitious, you can drive around the entire island in only a few hours but not recommended as there are many beautiful sites to stop and see!
+If you’re ambitious, you can drive around the entire island in only a few hours.
+This is not recommended as there are many beautiful sites to stop and see!

 Sunny and 75 is what you’ll expect to find in the Cayman Islands year-round.
 The weather ranges up to 85 and rarely peaks above 90 degrees Fahrenheit.
 With a refreshing Caribbean breeze, it’s no wonder why the Cayman Islands are such a popular draw for those trying to escape the cold in the northeast USA (Like us!).

 It’s apparent throughout the Cayman Islands that they take safety seriously.
-Not once while visiting Grand Cayman were we solicited by anyone trying to sell us something illicit or felt like we were being hustled as tourists.
-We ventured around, took the public bus and rode bicycles around the island without ever once feeling as if we were putting ourselves in a dangerous situation.
+There was no soliciting by anyone trying to sell us something illicit or felt like we were being hustled as tourists.
+We ventured around freely, took the public bus, and rode bicycles around the island.
+Never once did we feel as if we were putting ourselves in a dangerous situation.
 I can honestly say that is not the case for many other Caribbean Islands!

 The Caymanians take their cuisine seriously!
 Despite the islands being fairly small, there are over 200 restaurants among the trio.
 Known as the “Culinary Capital of the Caribbean” the Cayman Islands offer a wide range of delicious options to curb any hunger!
-We really enjoyed the culinary scene in the Caymans and hope to come back for the annual Cayman Cookout, which takes place every January.
+We really enjoyed the culinary scene in the Grand Cayman.
+I hope to come back for the annual Cayman Cookout, which takes place every January.

 The Cayman Island Dollar is on a fixed exchange rate.
 1 USD is equal to .80 CI.
 You can use either currency throughout the island as they are both accepted interchangeably.
-In addition, credit cards are widely accepted (even in taxis) throughout the island from all four of the major issuers (Visa, AMEX, Mastercard, and Discover).
+In addition, credit cards are widely accepted (even in taxis) throughout the island from all four of the major issuers.
+This includes Visa, AMEX, Mastercard, and Discover.
+Be sure to stock up on those valuable credit card points.
 Lastly, you’ll find ATM’s spread about the island which offers currency in either USD or CI.

 Top 13 Things to do on Grand Cayman Island